HermexTools/server-legacy/README.md

 ## Hermex-server
-KSUploader is a instant sharing tool.
+Hermex is a instant sharing tool.
 This is the runnable server side.
 If you would know what the client can do please read the correspondent [readme](https://github.com/HermexTools/Hermex-client/).

 UPDATE: The server is now compatible with all clients that supports uploads via HTTP POST and TCP Socket that match the protocol used by HermexServer.